byrnedo/dockdash/README.md

 #Getting Started

+Try it out first (requires docker...)

+    make try

+This will mount /var/run/docker.sock straight into the container :)

 Check out the [releases](http://github.com/byrnedo/dockdash/releases) page to get binaries.

 If you want for a specific arch just raise a ticket.

-Otherwise you can build from source (assumes you have `go` installed):
+Otherwise you can build yourself (requires docker):

-    go get github.com/byrnedo/dockdash
+    make build

+Output binary will be in `build/`

 ##Todo
 1. Clean up code.